 It will be interesting to see if European farmers reduce beet planting for 2021 as they come off three year beet contracts.
 These were made when the world sugar market was significantly higher, and a lower level of consumption and low prices may lead them to favour alternative crops.

 How Does This Impact Price?

 As coronavirus hits consumption, buyers have limited ability to use low prices to increase offtake.
 Early May has seen white sugar prices increase again, following an eight month low of $307/mt at the end of April.
 The current weakness in the raw sugar market, which traded below 10c/lb at the start of April, has hit current white sugar prices.
 However, where the raw sugar market is oversupplied for 2020, the white sugar market remains tight following a poor can crop in Thailand which is ordinarily one of the leading suppliers of low cost refined sugar.

 As a result, refined sugar is currently relatively scarce and is being supplied by higher-cost roll refiners.
 As we cannot know the full impact of coronavirus on sugar consumption, we also cannot account for whether there will be further tightness and price increases in the whites market.

 We have a clear picture of the general trend of a declining global sugar consumption.
 However, what we are still missing is a crystal ball that will tell us when coronavirus will no longer have an impact on the sugar market.
 We can predict what is likely to happen using current data and knowledge of global developments, but as we have seen, this virus can be just as volatile as the sugar market itself.

-What you can be sure of is that we will continue to release data and analysis every day, report on all changes and fluctuations and keep you as informed as we are of any further changes to the market through our app, Czapp and in this Opinion section.
+What you can be sure of is that we will continue to release data and analysis every day, report on all changes and fluctuations and keep you as informed as we are of any further changes to the market through our app, Czapp and in this blog section.